gungorkocak/tyyp/README.md

 * Allows you to jail anyone by faking the records.
 * Reminds you of Tayyip and the limitlessness of the evil.

+## Milestones

+* unSSL; implementing unSSL feature which enables to decrypt all encrypted packages and internet traffic ongoing.
+With this update, all kinds of user sensitive data and instant message traffic can be observed.

 ## Get started